sebdemanche/cgi-lab/autonomous-data-warehouse.md

       - Username: **OCITEST**
       - Password:  P#ssw0rd12##
       - Save Password: Check the flag
-      - Connection Type: Cloud PDB
+      - Connection Type: Cloud PDB or Cloud Wallet
       - Configuration file: File that was dowloaded from ADW service console (Client credenitla zip file)
       - Keystore password: Password you provided when downloading the client credentials file (NOTE:If using SQL devleoper 18.2.0 or higher this field is not available and not required)
       - Service: YOUR\_ADW\_INSTANCE\_NAME\_medium